CampaignLab/mp-twitter-bios/template.markdown

 ## Summary

 We analysed the Twitter biographies of each UK Member of Parliament (MP) to see whether they mentioned their political party.
-A summary of the results for all parties with 10 or more MPs is as follows:
+A summary of the results for parties with 10 or more MPs is as follows:

 <!--summary-auto-gen-->